... a bit Suffolk

 Tell Us What, When, Where, How Much and Who Is it a dance, a boot sale, a bank robbery?
 When is it happening?
 And not just the date but the start time and if you really want to go for it the probable end time.
 Where is it and sufficient info that a punter can find it which means a postcode for the satnav.
 How Much is it?
 Free is always very popular but we have to be told.
 Finally tell us Who to contact for more info, email and a phone number really helps.

 Pictures Pictures Pictures Supplying pics will instantly make your item stand out.
-If you don't have a digital camera you will know someone who does and remember the second law of photography "You can't get too close".
+If you can't snap you will know someone who aspires and remember the second law of photography "You can't get too close".
 If you don't know how to attach a pic to an email learn.

 Tell Us Before It Happens Telling us anytime is better than not telling us but telling us a couple of days before hand, unless it's a surprise concert by the two remaining Beatles at the British Legion, won't get you the best result.